 Known for her bike strength, Taylor produced a cycling masterclass in August 2021 during the World Triathlon Championships Finals in Edmonton where she finished first, beating Tokyo 2020 gold medallist Flora Duffy and fellow USA athlete Katie Zaferes.
 She rode more than two-and-a-half minutes quicker than the entire field – seeing off Duffy who had tried to bridge back.

 Career record and results

 After taking part in a kids’ triathlon when she was 11, Taylor kickstarted her triathlon career and was competing on the USA’s triathlon youth and junior elite circuit when she was 15.

-As a junior, she won an impressive amount of accolades: 2015 ITU Junior World Championships silver medallist; 2016 and 2017 ITU Junior World Champion and 2018 ITU U23s World Champion.
-She is only one of only three women to capture world titles at junior and U23 level.
+As a junior, she won an impressive number of accolades: 2015 ITU Junior World Championships silver medallist; 2016 and 2017 ITU Junior World Champion and 2018 ITU U23s World Champion.
+She is one of only three women to capture world titles at junior and U23 level.
 Taylor’s first podium in an ITU World Triathlon Series event came in 2017, when she finished second in Edmonton.

 At the inaugural Collins Cup in August 2021, Taylor won her race for Team USA when she destroyed modern-day great Daniela Ryf – finishing more than 16 minutes clear of the Swiss triathlete and 23 minutes clear of third-placed Teresa Adam.
 It was a stunning individual performance from Taylor as she repaid the faith shown in her by team captains Karen Smyers and Mark Allen.